seng438-winter-2023/seng438-a3-Tyler-Thain/seng438-a3-team_number.md

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

 <h3>Requirements-Testing:</h3>
+There are many advantages of requirements testing with the most important being that it ensures that the software meets the functionality.
+As tests are made from requirements, it makes sure that the code follows the intended functionality.
+Furthermore, requirements testing will make it easy to find defects as it is very simple to trace back where the failure is coming from and what test caused an error.
+A disadvantage could be that time is wasted on redundant tests that test the same requirement as another test.
+Also, if tests are not made correctly, it can be easy to miss edge cases that cause problems later.

 <h3>Coverage-Testing:</h3>
+Coverage-testing is very good at making sure that every code path is tested.
+This inturn leads to more reliable software that has all of its lines, branches, and methods covered.
+Also, this testing style can show where unreachable code is that can be taken out of the software as well as unused code that does nothing within the program.
+Another advantage is that it can identify unexpected behavior that is not related to requirements but is still important to know if they are present within the code.
+A disadvantage of coverage-testing is that it can waste time by over-testing methods that have already been covered.
+Also, it does not show if the requirements of the software are met so it is important to use coverage-testing with requirements-testing.

 # 8 A discussion on how the team work/effort was divided and managed